theodorCodes/ci-django-shop-ms4/README.md

 6. And click "Next: Tags" and click "Next: Review" and click "Create user" until you see the Success message.

-7. Now I'll download the CSV file which will contain this users access key and secret access key, which we'll use to authenticate them from our Django app.
+7. Now we can download the CSV file which will contain this users access key and secret access key, which we'll use to authenticate them from our Django app.

 **It's very important you download and save this CSV**